Rotendahl/rotendahl.github.io/about/index.md

 -   Board of Coding Pirates Denmark
     I am om the national board of [Codingpirates.dk](http://codingpirates.dk) we have 80 departments across the country where we teach kids programming.
     I helped hire our first full time employe and manage an above 1 million DKK budget.

-* Board of Coding Pirates Copenhagen(2016-2018)
+*   Board of Coding Pirates Copenhagen (2016-2018):
     I was on the board of [Codingpirates.dk](http://codingpirates.dk) Copenhagen.
 We went from 5 to 12 chapters during my time and held several events.

 -   Tutor at UCPH:
     We plan and execute activities for new students, including the RUS-trip and